How to Break In Hiking Boots Without Getting Blisters

 If Hot Spots Develop on the Trail

-- Remove the boot and sock
+- Remove the boot and sock completely

-- Readjust lacing before continuing
+- Readjust lacing before you start moving again

 Blister Prevention Toolkit